Every hen can lay an egg daily but can a chicken lay more than one egg daily? How many eggs do chickens lay in a day?

 Your hen will accumulate these extra hours in its laying cycle to make it look like it had skipped a day or two in a matter of weeks.

-Given that your hen’s reproductive system is influenced mainly by the number of hours it is exposed to light, it will likely start producing eggs late in the day.
+Given that your hen’s reproductive system is influenced mainly by the hours it is exposed to light, it will likely start producing eggs late in the day.

-This way, it will have enough time for the formation of another egg within its body.
+This will give it enough time to form another egg within its body.
 The cycle continues this way during the egg production period for your hen in many years to come.

 Most importantly, chickens in a particular flock don’t all start to lay eggs on the same day.
 Also, they don’t continue laying eggs at the same duration as you would think.
 Most chickens lay eggs during the winter months.